stefanreuther/accidental-build/README.md

 The generated Makefile will *not* accept variable assignments.
 Dealing with variables would make matters pretty complex, and in particular make detecting rule changes very hard.
+All replacements happen at Makefile generation time.

+### What the Makefile does

+By default, the Makefile automatically has a `make clean` rule to remove all generated files except those explicitly marked precious.

+The Makefile automatically regenerates itself if any of the files involved in its creation changes.
+If the command used to create a file changes, that file is rebuilt.

+You need not manually create subdirectories, this happens automatically.

+The Makefile will have a `make all` rule.
+You need to add dependencies to that rule.

+If a rule generates a `.d` file, that file will automatically be included into the Makefile using the `-include` command.
+By having your compiler create these files, we get automatic header file dependencies (for gcc, use `-MMD -MP`).

 ### More

-Check the documentation within `Make.pl` for more information.
+Check the documentation within `Make.pl` for more information, aka: RTFS.

 There also are some ready-made subroutines for autoconf-style configuration and compilation.
 Use those by calling a command such as